riot662006/wear_wise/README.md

 - Check browser console for errors
 - Verify Socket.IO connection in browser dev tools

-**Pattern analysis fails:**
+**Pattern/Material analysis fails:**
 - Verify OpenAI API key is set in environment variables
-- Check API key has sufficient credits
+- Check API key has sufficient credits and quota
+- Ensure crop images are being generated and sent to the backend
-- Review backend logs for error messages
+- Review backend logs for detailed error messages
+- Try with different lighting conditions or garment images

 **Style scoring returns errors:**
-- Ensure pattern analysis has completed first
+- Ensure pattern and material analysis has completed first
-- Check that outfit features are properly formatted
+- Check that outfit features are properly formatted (including materialConfidence)
+- Verify that real feature extraction succeeded (check garments array)
 - Review backend logs for detailed error messages
+- If material inference fails, the system falls back to heuristics automatically

 **Webcam not working:**
 - Grant browser permissions for camera access